Virtual Tour

 The soft drink industry, like so many others, changed with the invention of the automobile.

-Dr Pepper began to be sold in small-town gas stations around the country in addition to the large cities.
+Dr Pepper began to be sold in small-town gas stations, convenience stores, and bodegas around the country in addition to the large cities.

 The second floor of the Artesian Manufacturing and Bottling Company building was used to manufacture syrup for soft drinks.